aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/turtlebot_simulators.rst

 =========================================

 ..
 HINT::
-	Try to make the teleop tutorial before you complete this tutorial to make sure you have all the necessary packages.
+	Try to finish the teleop tutorial before you complete this tutorial to make sure you have all the necessary packages.

 First, you need to bring up the `Gazebo` simulator as mentioned before.
 Second, open a new terminal and type the following: